damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

  ```
-Contents of assembly instruction consists:
+Waht does include the content of assembly instruction?

 1. Assembly sequences that identify the different steps of assemblage
 2. Part list consist of: